Judy (dog): HMS Gnat

 Able seaman Jan "Tankey" Cooper was given the job of being the "Keeper of the Ship's Dog", who was also the ship's butcher.
 She was given an open box and a blanket to sleep on.
 She was trained to stop her from going into certain areas of the ship, such as those inhabited by the Chinese cooks as they disliked her.
 In November 1936, she fell overboard from the forecastle into the Yangtze River and was spotted by Jefferey.
 The ship was called to a full stop and a power boat deployed to retrieve her.
 The incident was recorded in the ship's log as a man overboard exercise.
-As the boat returned to the Gnat, the crew sent the semaphore message "Judy's christening completed".
+As the boat returned to Gnat, the crew sent the semaphore message "Judy's christening completed".
 The crew began to find the dog useful in navigating the river, as she was able to alert them to cess boats in sufficient time to close all hatches and minimise the smell.